 learning

-A quote by John Locke.
+A selected quote by John Locke.

 There is frequently more to be learned from the unexpected questions of a child than the discourses of men, who talk in a road, according to the notions they have borrowed and the prejudices of their education.